seanbarrydev/instruct.design/content/projects/media-metrics-elearning.md

 <artwork :artwork="artwork"></artwork>

-The Media Metrics eLearning course provides consists of several interactive lessons that guide learners on how to use common delivery and performance metrics to optimize digital media campaigns.
-While the subject matter pertains mostly to campaign management, the principles apply in a number of other areas related to digital media such as strategy, data science, and finance to name a few.
+The Media Metrics eLearning course consists of several interactive lessons that guide learners on how to use common delivery and performance metrics to optimize digital media campaigns.
+While the subject matter pertains mostly to campaign management, the concepts can be applied in a number of other areas related to digital media such as strategy, data science, and finance.

 ## Tools

 The following tools were instrumental in building this course:

 - ### **Articulate 360**
   [Articulate 360](https://articulate.com/360) is a suite of software used to develop eLearning in various formats.
 It includes tools for designing and producing eLearning coursework, as well as for remote collaboration.
-One of its core products, Articulate Rise, is designed for creating responsive course layouts for various device and was the primary tool for this project.
+One of its core products, Articulate Rise, is designed for creating responsive course layouts for various devices and was the primary tool for this project.

 - ### **Adobe Illustrator**
-  Due to the complexity of the subject matter for this course, it was important to illustrate concepts in a simplified manner.
-Graphic elements and illustrations created in [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) are used to communicate dense topics in a relatable manner.
+  Due to the complexity of the subject matter, it was important to illustrate and simplify key concepts.
+Graphics and illustrations created in [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) are used to communicate these topics in a relatable way.